Your GDPR Rights

 What it means: You have the right to limit how we use your data in certain situations.

-Example: "I dispute the accuracy of my scan history.
+Example request: "I dispute the accuracy of my scan history.
 Please restrict processing until this is resolved."

 6. Right to Object (Article 21)